Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 • Add Microsoft Authenticator as a Multi-Factor Authentication (MFA) Method

-You can use these steps to add Microsoft Authenticator as an MFA method.
-This can be used to add Microsoft Authenticator to a new phone, or to add it for the first time also.
-You will need access to at least one of your current MFA methods to ...
+Add Microsoft Authenticator as a Multi-Factor Authentication (MFA) Method You can use these steps to add (or restore) Microsoft Authenticator as an MFA method.
+This can be used to add Microsoft Authenticator to a new phone, or to add it for the first ...